noon92/femtofox/Getting_started.md

 Download the Gerber files from [here](TBC), selecting the set of files for your application:

  - Bare PCB - you have all of the necessary components on hand
- - SMD populated PCB - you have a Luckfox Pico Mini and suitable radio module on hand
+ - SMD populated PCB - you have a Luckfox Pico Mini and suitable radio module on hand, plus any other headers or connectors desired.
- - Radio
+ - Radio and header populated PCB - only a Luckfox Pico Mini is required to complete the build.
+Two sets of files are provided for this, based on the radio module

 ###
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NDE2NDk4MjddfQ==
+eyJoaXN0b3J5IjpbLTEyNTc2Mzc4NjhdfQ==
 -->